CONSULTATION FEE RANGE

-Other Information on the New Mexico Medical Marijuana License Process
+Other Information on the NM Medical Marijuana License Process

 Although the NM medical marijuana program is relatively old by state standards, prospective patients are often confused by the contradictory information they read.
 We aim to clear up a few things in this section.